chadbarlow/gt-data-bootcamp_challenge-15_interactive-map-plot/README.md

 ## Dev Tools
 - Leaflet.js for map rendering and interactivity
+- GeoJSON API for real-time geospatial data
-- D3.js for connecting to the USGS GeoJSON API and manipulating data
+- D3.js for connecting and manipulating data
 - HTML and JavaScript for structuring and coding the web application